LordBramster/LordBramster/README.md

 <!-- QUOTE -->
 <p align="center">
     <code>"Never Tell People How to Do Things.
-Tell Them What to Do, and They Will Surprise You with Their Ingenuity." - Gen. George Patton</code>
+Tell Them What to Do, and They Will Surprise You with Their Ingenuity." - General George S. Patton</code>
 </p>

 <br>